Skip to main content

-NextGen Properties manages residential and commercial properties throughout San Bernardino County — from Rancho Cucamonga’s premium communities to the high desert cities of Victorville and Hesperia.
+NextGen Properties manages multifamily properties across San Bernardino County - from Rancho Cucamonga’s premium communities to the high desert.
+AB 1482 IE-MSA 7.5% cap compliance built into every property.

 Free Consultation $500 value